DS-100/textbook/notebooks/ch12/linear_grad.md

 \end{aligned}
 $$

 Note that we have modified our loss function to reflect the addition of an explanatory variable in our new model.
-In this case, $ x $ is a vector containing the individual total bills, $ y $ is a vector containing the individual tip amounts, and $ \hat{\theta} $ is a vector: $ \theta = [ \hat{\theta_1}, \hat{\theta_0} ] $.
+Now, $ x $ is a vector containing the individual total bills, $ y $ is a vector containing the individual tip amounts, and $ \hat{\theta} $ is a vector: $ \theta = [ \hat{\theta_1}, \hat{\theta_0} ] $.

 Using a linear model with the squared error also goes by the name of least-squares linear regression.
 We can use gradient descent to find the $ \theta $ that minimizes the cost.

 **An Aside on Using Correlation**

 If you have seen least-squares linear regression before, you may recognize that we can compute the correlation coefficient and use it to determine $ \hat{\theta_1} $ and $ \hat{\theta_0} $.
 This is simpler and faster to compute than using gradient descent for this specific problem, similar to how computing the mean was simpler than using gradient descent to fit a constant model.
 We will use gradient descent anyway because it is a general-purpose method of cost minimization that still works when we later introduce models that do not have analytic solutions.
-In fact, in many real-world scenarios we will use gradient descent even when an analytic solution exists, because the analytic solution is too computationally expensive to compute.
+In fact, in many real-world scenarios we will use gradient descent even when an analytic solution exists because computing the analytic solution can take longer than gradient descent, especially on large datasets.

 ## Derivative of the MSE cost